 Why switch

-iBodyshop at $129-180/user/mo plus Xero at $35-78/mo plus Audatex/Mitchell add-on fees adds up fast.
+iBodyshop's pricing page (ibodyshop.com/pricing) lists $129-180/user/mo, plus Xero at $35-78/mo and Audatex/Mitchell add-on fees on top.
 For a two-tech smash shop running the full stack, OneBookPlus saves $2,500-5,000 a year.

-iBodyshop has no review automation.
+Review-request automation is not documented on iBodyshop's published feature set (ibodyshop.com/features).
 OneBookPlus sends a review request after every paid invoice with a 1-3 star buffer that routes negative drafts to you first.
 Most shops triple their Google review count in 6 months — critical for smash repairers who depend on local search.

 FAQ

-iBodyshop pricing in Australia is typically $129-180/month per user (AUD), with additional fees for Audatex / Mitchell estimating modules.
-Since it has no built-in accounting, you also need Xero ($35-78 AUD/mo) or MYOB ($35-95 AUD/mo).
+iBodyshop pricing in Australia is listed at $129-180/month per user (AUD) on its pricing page (ibodyshop.com/pricing — verify on review date), with additional fees for Audatex / Mitchell estimating modules.
+Because no accounting appears on its published feature set (ibodyshop.com/features), you also need Xero ($35-78 AUD/mo) or MYOB ($35-95 AUD/mo).
 For a two-tech smash shop running both, that's easily $300-450+ AUD/month.
 OneBookPlus starts free and runs $0-69/month for the whole business — saving most independent smash shops $2,500-5,000 per year.

 Direct Audatex and Mitchell integration is on the roadmap for the Insurance Repair Portal app and is the single most-requested integration from panel-beater customers.
 Today, OneBookPlus accepts the standard estimating output (PDF / image attachment per panel + line-item import via CSV) and handles the supplementary-quote workflow downstream.
 If deep estimating integration is a day-one requirement, iBodyshop is the established choice.